THE TOM ROSE SCHOOL

 Signing Up

-If you are selecting the all-inclusive package, a $1,000 housing deposit will also be required to reserve your accommodations.
-This housing deposit will be returned to you upon departure, provided there is no damage to your unit.
+Participants selecting the All-Inclusive Package are required to submit an additional $300 housing deposit to reserve accommodations.
+This deposit will be refunded upon departure, provided there is no damage to the unit.

 Schedule & Structure